stat545ubc-2021/mda-maira1220/Milestone 3/Minidata-3.md

 <!-------------------------- Start your work below ---------------------------->

-Using the `tidy` function from the `broom` package (“::” means I’m taking tidy from broom), I produce a tidy tibble from `fitmodel`, where I can see the p-value.
+Using the `tidy` function from the `broom` package (“::” means I’m taking tidy from broom), I produced a tidy tibble from `fitmodel`, where I can see the p-value.

 ``` r